elmar/dh-dist-zilla/README.markdown

 keep all relevant information exactly once in a place where the particular piece of information fits best.
 Given the appropriate plugin `dzil build` will generate all the files needed for CPAN.
-E.g., the author, version, and license type is stored in a file `dist.ini` (and only there) and then used to add it in the appropriate places.
-Likewise `MANIFEST` is updated by each invocation of `dzil build`.
+E.g., the author, version, and license type is stored in exactly one place (typically in a file called`dist.ini`and only there) and then used to add it in the appropriate places.
+Likewise `MANIFEST` and other boilerplate files are created or updated by each invocation of `dzil build`.

 Technically, `dzil` can be used like `module-starter` or any other code generator.
 On the other hand its full potential is only taken